skzeeshan365/vocalhost/README.md

-# Vocalhost - Seamless Communication Bridge
+# Vocalhost - Communication Bridge

-Vocalhost is an innovative communication bridge that connects your core system with client agents through websockets.
-It provides a Django-based bridge server and a versatile Python client agent, enabling real-time, secure, and efficient communication across various platforms.
-Whether you are using Linux, Windows, macOS, Android, or iOS, Vocalhost seamlessly integrates into your applications and enhances data processing capabilities.
-Unlock the potential of Vocalhost and experience seamless cross-platform communication in your projects.
+Vocalhost is a communication platform that enables direct and reliable connections between systems.
+It consists of a bridge server and a client agent, facilitating seamless interaction and data exchange.

+The bridge server acts as a central hub, relaying messages between connected systems in real-time.
+The client agent establishes a connection with the bridge server and facilitates communication across different platforms.

+Vocalhost simplifies system-to-sy